openSUSE/suse-vscode-doc/extensions/docbook-snippets/README.md

 ## Features

 The DocBook Snippets extension includes templates of both simple and complex DocBook structures.
-You can populate the templates by pressing by the initial DocBook markup letters.
+You can populate the templates by pressing the initial DocBook markup letters.
 For example, pressing `li` results in `<listitem>insert content</listitem>`.
 The list of templates is not complete and will be extended with future releases.

 ![Adding <itemizedlist/>](/extensions/docbook-snippets/media/itemizedlist.gif)